Magnus Hellberg: Playing career

-Hellberg was selected 38th overall by the Nashville Predators in the 2011 NHL Entry Draft and was the first goaltender selected in the draft.

-Hellberg almost didn't make the trip from Sweden to St. Paul, Minnesota, for the draft, citing it was "50-50" that he'd even be drafted.
+Hellberg was selected 38th overall by the Nashville Predators in the 2011 NHL entry draft and was the first goaltender selected in the draft.
+Hellberg almost did not make the trip from Sweden to St. Paul, Minnesota, for the draft, citing it was "50-50" that he'd even be drafted.
 Because of the last-minute decision to come, the only person with him was his agent.

-Technically, he was the first player to wear the new, redesigned Nashville jersey.
+He was the first player to wear the new, redesigned Nashville jersey.
 The team still had not unveiled the home gold version, and the road white debuted at the 2011 NHL Entry Draft.
 Additionally, the Predators did not have a first-round pick, giving Hellberg the honor of becoming the first player to wear it.

-During the 2012–13 season, Hellberg appeared in 39 regular season games with the Milwaukee Admirals of the American Hockey League and two games with the Cincinnati Cyclones of the ECHL.
-He added four more games with Milwaukee during AHL post-season.

-On 26 October 2013, Hellberg made his NHL debut with the Nashville Predators, playing 12 minutes after replacing starter Carter Hutton in a game against the St. Louis Blues.
+During the 2012–13 season, Hellberg appeared in 39 regular season games with the Milwaukee Admirals of the American Hockey League (AHL) and two games with the Cincinnati Cyclones of the ECHL.
+He added four more games with Milwaukee during AHL postseason.
+Hellberg was recalled by Nashville on 24 October 2013 after Pekka Rinne suffered an injury.
+On 26 October, Hellberg made his NHL debut with the Predators, playing 12 minutes after replacing starter Carter Hutton in a game against the St. Louis Blues.
+After being returned to Milwaukee, Hellberg suffered a high ankle sprain when his skate caught under a goal post which caused him to miss three months.
 With the Predators system crowded at both NHL and AHL levels, he was assigned to ECHL affiliate, the Cyclones, to finish the 2013–14 season.
+He played the entire 2014–15 season with Milwaukee, representing the team at the AHL All-Star Game.

-On 1 July 2015, Hellberg was traded to the New York Rangers for a 6th-round pick in the 2017 NHL Entry Draft.

-Hellberg was assigned to the Hartford Wolf Pack upon his arrival in New York but was called up on 18 December to serve as a backup to Henrik Lundqvist while Antti Raanta was recovering from a head injury.
-Hellberg took the ice in a 20 December game against the Washington Capitals after Lundqvist allowed five goals, including four in the second period; Hellberg allowed two goals in the third period as the Rangers eventually lost the game 7–3.
-On 30 December, after Raanta was cleared to return, Hellberg was sent back down to the Wolf Pack.
+On 1 July 2015, Hellberg was traded to the New York Rangers for a sixth-round pick in the 2017 NHL entry draft.
+Hellberg was assigned to the Rangers AHL affiliate, the Hartford Wolf Pack, upon his arrival in New York but was called up on 18 December to serve as a backup to Henrik Lundqvist while Antti Raanta was recovering from a head injury.
+Hellberg made his Rangers debut in a 20 December game against the Washington Capitals after Lundqvist allowed five goals, including four in the second period; Hellberg allowed two goals in the third period as the Rangers eventually lost the game 7–3.
+After Raanta was cleared to return, Hellberg was sent back down to the Wolf Pack in late December.